chat-sdk/docs/README.md

 #### User meta data

 The user entity is designed to be customisable.
 For that reason most of the user's properties are stored as key-value pairs.
-Some of the more common values also have getters and setters for convenience.
+Some of the more common properties also have getters and setters for convenience.
 Custom data can be set and retrieved by doing the following:

 *iOS*